Micky Ward: Ward vs. Jesse James Leija

-Ward vs. Gatti trilogy
+Ward vs. Gatti trilogy and legacy

 On May 18, 2002, Ward faced the opponent with whom he became most identified, Arturo Gatti.
 Little did both men know that it would end up being one of the best bouts of all time.
 The fight was a wild one, highlighted by its intense back-and-forth nature.
 Gatti came out fast, leaving a cut near Ward's eye not even halfway through the first round.
 The two men continued to exchange shots, but Gatti hit Ward with a low blow in the third round.
 The fight picked up intensity during the fifth round, a barbaric round that epitomized the next 25 minutes between the two men.
 Ward began to turn the bout into his type of fight: he wanted a brawl.
 Gatti unloaded a flurry of 12 unanswered punches that backed Ward to the ropes.
 Just as Gatti took a step back to catch his breath, Ward responded with his own 12-punch combo that sent Gatti spiraling back.
 By the start of the 6th round, both men were a bloody mess.
 Gatti started to take over the next two rounds.
 However, during the 8th, when Gatti was moving forward, unleashing combination after combination, he was stopped in his tracks by one pinpoint left from Ward, a punch which clearly hurt him.
 Gatti began backpedaling as Ward started to unloaded with everything he had as the 8th round came to an end.
-What came next was the one of the most notable rounds in all of boxing.
+What came next was one of the most notable rounds in all of boxing.
 The 9th round started with Ward walking Gatti down, hitting him with his signature tap to the head, then hitting his signature left hook to the liver, gaining a crucial knockdown.
 Gatti miraculously got up, and the two men continued to throw punch after punch in dramatic fashion.
 During the ninth round alone, Gatti landed over 40 power punches and Ward landed over 60.
 After one more round, the fight came to a end, with Ward winning a majority decision.
 It was the chance Ward had been waiting for his entire career.

 This was named the 2002 Ring magazine fight of the year, as well as the Boxing Writers Association of America fight of the year.
 The bout has been acclaimed as the "Fight of the Century" by boxing fans and writers.
 The 9th round of the fight, which saw both men exchange brutal shot after brutal shot, has been referred to as the Round of the Century by Emanuel Steward and other boxing writers.
-It was also named the The Ring magazine Round of the Year and USA Todays round of the year.
+It was also named The Ring magazine Round of the Year and USA Todays round of the year.
 Both fighters needed care in a trauma center after the match.